Corporate Health & Safety created this risk assessment on: 30 January 2024 (Corporate Health & Safety Review Date 30 January 2026).

 • Only work from the pavement (footway) and never in the road (carriageway)

 • Litter picking beside roads to be carried out with extreme caution.
-No litter picking is to be carried out on any road with a speed limit above 30mph.
+No litter picking is to be carried out on any road with a speed limit above 30mph unless there is a dedicated pedestrian footpath

 • Wear upper body hi-vis clothing (hi-vis vests are provided by Council)